 Owning a real estate property represents one of the biggest financial commitments you will incur.
 Once you have closed on the purchase, your property will become an important portion of your wealth.
-The closing process implies several tasks, and a series of steps that involves every party along the way: the real estate agent, the mortgage broker, the seller, the buyer, the inspector, and sometimes others may take part.
+The closing process implies several tasks and a series of steps that involve every party along the way: the real estate agent, the mortgage broker, the seller, the buyer, the inspector, and sometimes others may take part.

 In Florida, once the seller and the buyer are in contract, typically, every step of the purchase process is supervised and facilitated by a real estate attorney or a title company which will prepare all paperwork related to transferring the property and emitting the new title to the buyer.
-Also, Florida Department of Financial Services controls the real estate transactions when an escrow fund has been created for the closing and when title insurance has been purchased.
+Also, the Florida Department of Financial Services controls the real estate transactions when an escrow fund has been created for the closing and when title insurance has been purchased.

 Before the property is legally transferred to the new owner, a title search must be performed to make sure the title is free and secures ownership.
 Even the most thorough search of the county public records may not reveal certain title defects on the property.
 For this reason, it is recommended to get title insurance, to protect against the possibility of future loss, should a challenge arise.

 It is an insurance policy that protects the homebuyer for the full value of the property and from the following challenges that may occur in previous ownership:

 - Mistakes in the recording of legal documents,

 - Undisclosed or missing heirs, including spouses,

 - Deeds by persons of unsound mind,